epiphanous/sse-ingest/README.md

-# sse-ingst
+# sse-ingest
-Ingest a server-sent events source into a distributed log
+Ingest a server-sent events source into a distributed log.